midopple/infidel-sensor/firmware/README.md

  and the Sensor start with standard Settings

+## Calibration with Button (Standalone)

+Press the Button at Powerup for 3 sec, if the Calibrationmode start the LED flashes 10 times

+* Step 1, Led Flash 1 Times
+	*   Insert Drill with 1,4mm
+	*   Wait a short Time, 1-2 sec
+	*   Press the Button for 1sec
+	*   The Led light for 2 sec, the Sensor ist getting 100 Samples from the ADC
+	*   If the messure is Ok the Led Flasches fast
+	*   Remove the drill an press the Button
+*   Step 2 Led flashes 2 Times (1,7mm Drill)
+    *   Insert the Drill 1,7mm and repeat Step 1
+*   Step 3, Led flash 3 times (2mm Drill)
+	*   Insert the Drill with 2mm and Repeat Step 1

+The Calibration is done

  ## Analog Output

  The Sensor send an Analog Signal to Pin 5 [OUT]